SophieManuel/Visualisation_Project/README.md

 * Unit Testing by the team
 * Documentation will be written by the team
 * Beamer for the oral presentation will be done by the team
 * Web app : Depending on the project's evolution & deadlines, the package is expected to have a dedicated web app that will be implemented by the team members.
-We will use flask as a development framework
+We will use flask as a development framework.

 ## Authors